Johnson Controls (JCI)

 Johnson Controls Net Debt Position

-12. Key Takeaways from Johnson Controls’s Q1 Results
+12. Key Takeaways from Johnson Controls’s Q3 Results

 13. Is Now The Time To Buy Johnson Controls?

 We cheer for all companies making their customers lives easier, but in the case of Johnson Controls, we’ll be cheering from the sidelines.
 To kick things off, its revenue growth was weak over the last five years.
-And while its expanding operating margin shows the business has become more efficient, the downside is its projected EPS for the next year is lacking.
-On top of that, its relatively low ROIC suggests management has struggled to find compelling investment opportunities.
+And while its projected EPS for the next year implies the company’s fundamentals will improve, the downside is its relatively low ROIC suggests management has struggled to find compelling investment opportunities.
+On top of that, its organic revenue growth has disappointed.

-Johnson Controls’s P/E ratio based on the next 12 months is 25.4x.
-This valuation tells us it’s a bit of a market darling with a lot of good news priced in - you can find better investment opportunities elsewhere.
+Johnson Controls’s P/E ratio based on the next 12 months is 25.2x.
+This valuation tells us a lot of optimism is priced in - we think there are better stocks to buy right now.